Mathias-SantAnna/lotr-collectibles/README.md

 — **Branches** —

-- When some testing is needed, create a branch and test it on the branch instead of using the main branch.
-When the testing is successful, then merge the branch into the main and when it is not, leave the branch unmerged and keep working on the main branch.
-Below commands are used for this
+- During testing process the creation of a branch is required instead of testing it utilizing the main branch.
+If the testing goes well, merge the branch into the main branch; if it doesn't, leave it alone and continue working on the main branch.
+For this, the commands listed below are utilized.

 ```
 * git branch <branch name> | To create a new branch